All Guides Finance Health Time & Date Utility Work Hours Unit Converter

 Before using a converted value, ask whether the measurement is length, area, volume, weight, temperature, speed, or data size.
 Then check decimal placement and rounding.
 Many mistakes come from converting the right number under the wrong category.

 The best way to use a guide is to pair the explanation with the related calculator, then compare the answer with your real situation.
 If the result affects money, health, travel, or official documents, keep the assumptions written down so the calculation can be checked later.
+For this page, read the answer in the context of Unit Conversion Mistakes to Avoid.

 Why unit conversion errors happen